shadow-robot/sr_documentation/docs/user_guide/1_runnining_dockers.rst

 After installation you have to run (once): ``aws configure`` to setup your credentials.
 You can find your credentials from the Google apps AWS SSO icon if you select ```Command line or programmatic access``.

-To authentication for Public ECR repos such as dexterous hand images just run this command (it last 12 hours): ```aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/shadowrobot```
+To authenticate for Public ECR repos such as dexterous hand images just run this command (it last 12 hours): ```aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/shadowrobot```

 To authenticate for private repos: ```aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin 080653068785.dkr.ecr.eu-west-2.amazonaws.com```